Preface

 tests and a Gradle build.
 We are using a template naming

-convention of app type-language-test type-build tool
+convention of app type-language-test type-build tool to differentiate

 between templates, but you can use whatever convention that best suites your needs.

-Create a new directory templates/simple-java-spock-gradle
+Create a new directory templates/java-gradle.

 from a shell in this directory: